-Neem oil, the organic, pure stuff, should never be underestimated when it comes to repelling fleas, ticks, mites, lice, and flies.
-It will also sort out mange but make sure there isn’t an underlying bacterial infection with mange, especially if it’s been there a while.
+Neem oil, the organic, pure stuff, should never be underestimated when repelling fleas, ticks, mites, lice, and flies.
+It will also sort out mange but ensure there isn’t an underlying bacterial infection with mange, especially if it’s been there a while.

 Why Would I Use Neem for Parasites?